mstefferson/Canopy/README.md

 It should be straightward to use this repo on new satellite data in the form of a .tif file.
 I self-labeled 100 400x400x3 (r,g, IR) images.
 To label data, I used [labelImg](https://github.com/tzutalin/labelImg).

 ### DSTL
-Unless you have a to of pre-trained daya, I'd recommend pretraining on Kaggle's DSTL [Kaggle's DSTL challenge](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection) if you're using the yolo2 model.
+Unless you have a ton of pre-labeled data, I'd recommend pretraining on Kaggle's DSTL [Kaggle's DSTL challenge](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection) if you're using the yolo2 model.

 #### Prepping DSTL data

 This repo can take the DSTL, and process it to a useable format for training.
-It breaks up the giant tif files into smaller pngs and grabs the labels out of the geojson files and puts them into a usable format.
+It breaks up the giant tif files into smaller pngs, grabs the labels out of the geojson files, and puts them into a usable format.
 Currently, the model uses VOC label format, but the code can produce YOLO label format as well.

+To prep data:

 - Download the DSTL [data](https://www.kaggle.com/c/dstl-satellite-imagery-feature-detection/data)
 - Unzip and place all of the contents in the data path of your liking.
 I recommend data/raw/dstl
 - Feel free to delete the 16 band data, I don't use it
-- Edit config file, configs/config_build_dstl.json so that it includes the correct paths
+- Edit config file, configs/config\_build\_dstl.json so that it includes the correct paths
 - Start a Docker container
 - Run the code to clean the data